 This course is designed for students who are considering a career in a science related field.
 Interested students will be required to conduct individual research in the area of their choice and complete a research project that will be presented at competition.
 Some research is expected to be conducted outside of the school day.
 Class time will be used for research, data collection, and preparation of final projects.

 Note: This class doesn't take the place of a core science credit.

 INTRODUCTION TO HONORS COLLEGE BIOLOGY-SEE COLLEGE NOW (pg.
-37)
+38)

-BIO 112-Introduction to College Biology with Lab Five hours of college credit are available from SFCC for BIO 112 for students who meet eligibility requirements.
+BIO 112-Introduction to College Biology with Lab

+Five hours of college credit are available from SFCC for BIO 112 for students who meet eligibility requirements.

 Prerequisite: B or higher biology or C in honors biology.
+Honors Chemistry is encouraged, but not required.

 HUMAN ANATOMY-SEE COLLEGE NOW (pg.
-37) Grades 11-12 1/2 credit
+38)